apollographql/docs-examples/apollo-server/v3/integration-testing/README.md

 and the `apollo-server-express` package.
 [See the docs on integration testing for more information](https://www.apollographql.com/docs/apollo-server/testing/testing/).

-Check out the `server.test.ts` file if you'd like to see how we are defining our test.
+Check out the `src/__tests__/server.test.ts` file if you'd like to see how we are defining our test.

 ## Run locally